IonRepo/IonDiff/paper/paper.md

 # Acknowledgements

 C.C. acknowledges support from the Spanish Ministry of Science, Innovation, and Universities under the fellowship RYC2018-024947-I and PID2020-112975GB-I00 and grant TED2021-130265B-C22.
+C.L. acknowledges support from the Spanish Ministry of Science, Innovation, and Universities under the FPU grant.
 The authors thankfully acknowledge the CSIC under the “JAE Intro SOMdM 2021” grant program, the computer resources at MareNostrum, and the technical support provided by Barcelona Supercomputing Center (FI-1-0006, FI-2022-2-0003, FI-2023-1-0002, FI-2023-2-0004, and FI-2023-3-0004).
 R.R. acknowledges financial support from the MCIN/AEI/10.13039/501100011033 under grant no. PID2020-119777GB-I00, the Severo Ochoa Centres of Excellence Program (CEX2019-000917-S), and the Generalitat de Catalunya under grant no. 2017SGR1506.

 # References